vchan2/vchan2.github.io/2022logicpuzzles.md

 <tr>	<td>Hitori</td>	<td>Eric</td>	<td>9.26</td>	<td>7.79(PB)</td>	</tr>
 <tr>	<td>Kakuro</td>	<td>Eli</td>	<td>75</td>	<td>24.37(PB)</td>	</tr>	</table>

-For November 24 - :
+For November 24 - January 18:
 All records are for the second smallest and easiest version of the stated puzzle, and show the fastest time for that day only.

 ### Wednesday, November 23